nsrau/azure-docs.it-it/articles/hdinsight/hbase/hbase-troubleshoot-start-fails.md

 ---

-## <a name="scenario-log-splitting-failure"></a>Scenario: errore di suddivisione del log
+## <a name="scenario-log-splitting-failure"></a>Scenario: errore di suddivisione del registroScenario: Log splitting failure

 ### <a name="issue"></a>Problema

-HMasters non è riuscito a trovare un cluster HBase.
+HMasters non è riuscito a venire su un cluster HBase.

 ### <a name="cause"></a>Causa